 Perhaps we can blame subsidized healthcare that doesn’t reward good behavior as the reason we adopt the “ah, screw it give me another cookie” mentality.
 If the government said I’d save or make $10,000 a year if I was 10 pounds lighter, you better believe your buns of steel I’m going to be 10 pounds lighter!

 Or maybe we can blame food and beverage companies who knowingly peddle poison to keep society addicted to their products.
-Excess sugar is undoubtedly one of the main killers in the world, yet we continue to get bombarded with processed foods just like how Facebook continues to allow fake news to exist all in the name of profits.
+Excess sugar is undoubtedly one of the main killers in the world.
+Yet, we continue to get bombarded with processed foods.

-I, for one, am not having it anymore once I have a kid.
+I, for one, am not having it anymore now that I’m a father.
 No longer will I selfishly stuff my face with baklava after 8pm.
 No longer will I spend hours sitting on the couch trying to pound out a post while watching sports.
-My kid is depending on me!
+My son is depending on me!

 Life Insurance When Having A Baby

-Given one of this year’s main themes on Financial Samurai is family finances, I can’t help but think about the importance of life insurance when having a baby.
+The worst thing that can happen to a parent is dying without seeing their baby grow up.
 It pains me to think there’s a chance I won’t be around to hustle for my child once I’m gone.
 Nobody is going to work harder than me to provide for my family, just like nobody is going to care as much about your finances than you.

 Hence, the only way to ensure that my wife and child are taken care of is to create a passive income generating machine that will cover their living costs indefinitely.
 My wife is the beneficiary of all my assets if I were to pass prematurely.
 I’ve created a will that clearly states my intentions.
 Further, I plan to create a trust when the time comes.